 Since 1997, his worldwide activities have spanned advising major organizations, training professionals, architecting web applications, speaking at public and private

 events, guiding teams, auditing project results, evaluating tools, developing strategic prototypes, integrating components, deploying operational systems, contributing code to open source projects, researching

 advanced technologies, producing advanced media products, performing due diligence for private equity placements, mentoring executives, and serving on corporate boards.

-As a pioneer in applying advanced language, network, and human interface technologies to the solution of real world problems, Mr. Pearlmutter was involved in the cutting edge of Silicon Valley innovation for 17 years.
+As a pioneer in applying advanced language, network, and human interface technologies to the solution of real world problems, Mr. Pearlmutter began his involvement at the cutting edge of Silicon Valley innovation in 1980.
 As a software developer, he has won multiple awards, coded #1 best sellers, produced "world's firsts" in multiple categories, delivered custom programs for dozens of industries, pioneered the emergence of web applications, and continued to be prolific and push the leading edge from his first days of coding in 1971 until the present day.

 SAMPLE INTERNATIONAL ENGAGEMENTS